deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 While I was at the Foundation, we had to implement some hard limits, such as pausing the staff travel policy.
 With well-documented and well-enforced internal controls, austerity measures like that shouldn't have to happen again.

 A close friend recently asked me about the kinds of budgets nonprofits like the GNOME Foundation and Python Software Foundation are operating under.
 My response was that, for any foundation incorporated in the United States at least, you could just google "Blah Foundation 990" and get a pretty clear high-level picture of any nonprofit's finances.
 He was shocked to see that an organization like the PSF operates with [only about $4m in revenue](https://projects.propublica.org/nonprofits/organizations/43594598).
 People often think of f/oss nonprofits as huge entities, like big-name tech companies, because their trademarks are so recognizable.
 But they aren't.
 Every dollar counts and every donation matters.
-Thus, tight fiscal controls are essential to keep costs under control.
+Thus, tight fiscal controls are essential to keep costs down.

 ## Fundraising